 In shaping the budget all the issues are carefully considered to ensure a budget that is both prudent and protects vulnerable people.
 Ensuring that there is the capacity to invest is a critical part of the budget deliberations.
-In relation to council tax, the 2022/23 budget included a council tax increase in of 1.99%, plus an additional increase of 1% in line with the Government's Adult Social Care precept.
+In relation to council tax, in the 2023/24 settlement, the Government allowed Council's to increase council tax up to 5% and therefore York's 2023/24 budget included a council tax increase in of 2.99%, plus an additional increase of 2% in line with the Government's Adult Social Care precept.